 The new facial hair typically grows like normal facial hair.
 The texture and other characteristics of the hair follicle, once grown back can be groomed, shaved or allowed to grow to any length similar to the original or native facial hair follicle.
 Once transplanted, the new facial hairs are permanent and difficult to distinguish from the original hair.

 The procedure is performed under local anesthesia with an oral sedative.
 The procedure roughly takes 2 to 5 hours depending on the number of grafts harvested.
 The first few days after the procedure tiny crusts form around each transplanted hair.
-Typically by the second day, patients are able resume non-strenuous activities.
+Typically by the second day, patients are to able resume non-strenuous activities.
 The transplanted hairs will begin to fall out at around 4 weeks, and then start to regrow at 3-4 months.
 However, this can vary from patient to patient.

 The number of grafts required can vary but averages are as follows: 350-500 grafts for the mustache, 600-700 grafts for a full goatee, 200-250 grafts for each sideburn, and 300-700 grafts for a cheek beard.
 While not very common, some patients may require a second procedure to transplant additional grafts if they desire a very thick density.